progmaticltd/homebox/docs/installation.md

 ## Firewall configuration

 The firewall is configured by default to deny everything except what is permitted, both in input and output.
-The backend used is "ufw", aka _uncomplicated firewall_.
+The backend used is "ufw".
 If you have specific requirements, you can define the initial rules yourself.
-See the [firewall configuration](firewall-configuration) page for details.
+See the [firewall configuration](/firewall-configuration/) page for details.

-By default, a firewall rule is automatically added to allow SSH connections from the IP address used for the installation, to avoid being locked out of your system.
-You can remove this rule at the end of the playbook, especially if you are [using fwknop](http://localhost:8000/spa-fwknop/) to open your firewall port.
+By default, a firewall rule is automatically added to allow SSH connections from the IP address used for the installation.
+This should prevent being locked out of your system.
+You can remove this rule at the end of the playbook, especially if you are [using fwknop](/firewall-configuration/#single-packet-authorization) to access your system.

 ## Security options